 - A more extreme option is to reset the device to factory settings.

-If none of these tips work, it's possible your device has so-called Touch Disease, which we discuss in the next section.
+If none of these tips work, it's possible your device has so-called Touch Disease (also known as Touch IC Disease), which we discuss in the next section.

 Back in 2016 an Apple scandal hit the headlines: Touch Disease.